Conflict catalog

 External Support

 The conflict's outside-support picture is asymmetric and politically sensitive.
 Turkey is a NATO member with a modernizing domestic defense industry and access to allied-origin systems, while the PKK is designated by the United States as a foreign terrorist organization and is described by U.S. government sources as operating mainly from northern Iraq and southeastern Turkey.
-Sources used here do not show formal state military support to the PKK; the relevant equipment issue for this archive is clandestine or illicit access to weapons such as MANPADS, documented in Small Arms Survey reporting.
+Sources used here do not show formal state military support to the PKK; the relevant equipment issue for this catalog is clandestine or illicit access to weapons such as MANPADS, documented in Small Arms Survey reporting.
 Separate U.S. support to Syrian Kurdish forces has affected Turkey's regional threat perception, but it is not treated here as direct support to the PKK side.

 Images